CodeAdventure/meteor-reactive-property/README.md

-# Reactive Property package by Code Adventure
+# Reactive Property for Meteor.js

 This package provides the minimal version of a reactive property class with classic getters and setters.
 It does not use the EMCAScript 5 Object features since they don't work in all browsers yet.